Ozerg97/nestle-chat-bot/README.md

-# Nestlé Assignment – AI Chatbot with GraphRAG & Vector Search
+# AI Chatbot with GraphRAG & Vector Search

 This project showcases an AI chatbot capable of answering detailed and accurate questions about the **MadeWithNestle.ca** website.
 It combines **semantic search** (vector search), **graph-based knowledge retrieval (GraphRAG)**, and **LLM-based generation** using **Gemini (Vertex AI)**.